 During T1, the UE is configured with early measurement reporting for cell 2 in measIdleCarrierListNR-r16.
 Beam level reporting for early measurements is not configured.
 The time point when UE receives RRC_Release message from the TE defines the starting point of T2.

 During T2 and T3 the UE is in idle mode.

+At the beginning of T2, cell 2 becomes detectable however cell reselection shall not be performed.
+Signal level of cell 2 is set to the value given in Table A.7.6.23.1.1-3.
 The time when T331 timer expires defines the ending point of T2.
-At the beginning of T3, the signal level of the neibour cell is set to turned off.
+At the beginning of T3, the signal level of the cell 2 is set to turned off.
 The duration of the T3 equals to measIdleValidityDuration.

 The time when TE sends the paging message is defined as the starting point of T4.
 During T4, in this test the UE shall not send measurement report.